Where to See the Eclipse

 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: Much of North America, North/West South America, Pacific, Atlantic.
+Regions seeing, at least, a partial eclipse: North America, North/West South America, Pacific, Atlantic.

 Eclipse Shadow Path